thiagoambiel/LightningDiTLoRA/docs/tutorial.md

     If checkpointing still doesn't help, we recommend trying smaller model variants.
 LightningDiT + VA-VAE still shows impressive performance on ``Large`` and ``Base``  scale models.

     Anyway, free feel to train the model that meets your resources and just enjoy the experiments.
-Hope LightningDiT won't let you down.
+Hope LightningDiT won't let you down. 😊

 ### Inference

 - Let's see some demo inference results first before we calculate FID score.

     Run the following command:
     ```
     bash run_fast_inference.sh configs/lightningdit_xl_vavae_f16d32.yaml
     ```
-    Images will be saved into ``demo_images/demo_samples.png``, e.g. the following one (ONLY 1/21 DiT training epochs!):
+    Images will be saved into ``demo_images/demo_samples.png``, e.g. the following one (it is generated from [the ckpt](https://huggingface.co/hustvl/lightningdit-xl-imagenet256-64ep/blob/main/lightningdit-xl-imagenet256-64ep.pt) that trained less than 5% epochs than DiT 😮):
     <div align="center">
     <img src="../images/demo_samples_64ep.png" alt="Demo Samples 64ep" width="600">
     </div>